See a Soccer Game in Italy: Ultimate Guide

 Supercoppa Italiana

 The Supercoppa Italiana is a single match that pits the Serie A winner and the Coppa Italia champion from the previous season.
-If one team has won both the Serie A and Coppa Italia in the previous season, then the Supercoppa match is between the Coppa Italia winner and runner-up—essentially a rematch of the previous year’s Coppa Italia final.
+If a team wins both the Serie A and Coppa Italia during the previous season, then the Supercoppa match is played between the Coppa Italia winner and runner-up—essentially a rematch of the previous year’s Coppa Italia final.

 The Supercoppa is usually played in winter.
 In recent years has often been played outside of Italy as a way to market Serie A. So that competition is not really relevant to those of us who want to see an Italian league soccer match in Italy.